 Information was received indicating lack of transparent processes or grievance mechanisms to evaluate the losses suffered and offer adequate, effective and prompt reparations.
 We received allegations that the Lao Government entered into negotiations with the involved business enterprises on payments of compensation for lost property, as well as cash payments after the incident.
 We were informed that in early 2019, families whose relatives were counted in the official death/missing toll (71 people) received a one-time cash payment of USD 10,000.
 Attapeu Province Governor, Mr. Leth Xayaphone, also confirmed that the Government will release compensation to the same families.
 Nonetheless, survivors and those who are related to the victims find the amount of compensation insufficient.
 In addition, donations and support are received from civil society organisations and the joint venture established to build the dam.
 However, it is reported that these donations of relief items are insufficient and the handling is disorganised in some areas, partly due to access difficulties.
 Much of the farmland in the flooded villages is still covered in silt and debris, with no known plans or action to rejuvenate the damaged fields for planting.
 The project is covered by a USD50 million liability insurance based on two policies (USD 10 million construction insurance policy and USD40 million excess of loss liability policy).
 However, we have received information regarding the lack of public disclosure and information to the affected communities on the existence of this insurance coverage.
-Although the Government has indicated that it intended to provide people with information about the response timeline and to meaningfully consult with them about potential plans, many interviewed interlocutors reported that they had had little or no information and had not been consulted.3
+Although the Government has indicated that it intended to provide people with information about the response timeline and to meaningfully consult with them about potential plans, many interviewed interlocutors reported that they had had little or no information and had not been consulted 3

 We wish to express our serious concern about the human rights situation of all those affected who have been severely impacted by the flooded water, including the condition of many displaced people in relation to their rights to health, safe water and sanitation and housing, and about the negative impacts on the environment.
-Further concern is expressed regarding communities and indigenous people who lost their traditional lands and whose right to live sustainably is affected, and the apparent lack of free prior informed consent regarding the potential impact of the dam on their lands.
+Further concern is expressed regarding communities and indigenous people whose right to live sustainably is affected.
 We also express concern at the aggravated situation of people living in poverty in the affected areas.
 Concern is further expressed as to the lack of support to immediate evacuation and monitoring mechanisms for dams in the country.
 In addition, we wish to express concern regarding measures of accountability of involved companies and access to remedy, both judicial and/or non-judicial, for the affected persons.